CheckPointSW-Community/aws-tgw-r8040/README.md

-# AWS CloudGuard Network Security Transit Gateway Demonstration
+# CloudGuard Network Security for AWS Transit Gateway Demonstration

 Terraform scripts for transit gateway demonstration of CloudGuard in AWS \
 Builds the complete environment with web and application servers, northbound and southbound e-w hubs \